 I have seen these built to the max off-road Rangers in person and even toured the APG facility in Garden Grove, California.
 They are delivering premium-level high-performance products.
 The manufacturing process, craftsmanship, fit, and finish are some of the best I have seen in the automotive aftermarket, which says a lot.

 My only gripe is, why now?
 What took so long and where is the real physical first article completely built?
 APG was quick to deliver the first ProRunner Ranger.
 The new Ford Broncos have been trickled out and most orders are now being fulfilled finally after two years.
 I guess the answer is perfection takes time.
-I really loved what they did to upgrade the Ford Ranger into what I always thought it could have been.
+What they did to upgrade the Ford Ranger is impressive, and what I always thought the truck could have been.

 I guess I appreciate what Ford offered with the new Bronco, and I really appreciate what can be done to it with aftermarket goodies.
 What are your thoughts?
 Can the “Ultimate Bronco” handle 40s?
 If you are a new Bronco owner will you be dropping the $30k to go all out?
 Drop your comments below.